Thailand: Police Order Bangkok Climate Protest to DisperseEvent

 - Summary for Publications

-On 29 November 2019, a group of protester was dispersed without explanation by the police in Bangkok, Thailand.
+On 29 November 2019, a group of environment defenders was dispersed without explanation by the police in Bangkok, Thailand.